How to build a team of freelancers that compliments your in-house crew

-Freelancers are playing an increasing role in the American economy, with an estimated 34 percent of the US workforce now working as independent contractors.
-This shift is revolutionizing the American workplace, helping companies like yours to grow, scale and innovate more efficiently than ever.
+Freelancers are playing an increasing role in a global economy, with an estimated 34 percent of the US workforce now working as independent contractors.
+This shift is revolutionizing the workplace, helping companies like yours to grow, scale and innovate more efficiently than ever.
 Why?
 It’s simple.
 By hiring freelancers, you create a rapidly scalable team of specialists equipped to manage any challenge that comes your way.

 But if yours is like many workplaces, you’re probably also looking at the challenge of building a team that integrates both salaried employees and freelancers.
 The following tips are designed to help you make freelancers an important part of your next project.

 It all starts with the right people.
 You likely already have processes in place for recruiting, vetting, and onboarding your full-time employees.
 But finding and onboarding freelancers may be new to you.
 Thanks to the internet, it’s never been easier to find freelancers in your niche.

 Over time, you’ll likely learn that each freelance platform has its own benefits.
 If you’re looking for designers, there are many paths you can take.
 Portfolio sites like Dribbble and Behance showcase designers, though you’ll have to do the work of vetting and messaging all on your own.
 Freelance design sites like 99designs, on the other hand, are built for design, which means you’ll have assistance in finding, hiring and working with professional designers.
 Upwork is ideal for finding content writers, customer service agents, and accountants.
 If you need specialized technology workers like application developers or network security experts, consider a site like Toptal, which vets the top candidates in those fields.
 For general office help, a site like PeoplePerHour may be your best resource.